 Disclosure ‐ We'd like to thank HyperX for providing a tour to their booth, and we'd like to note that we were provided with a promotional unit of the Cloud Stinger Headset.

 Earlier this morning, Julian and I were given a tour by the lovely chaps (obviously Julian has rubbed off on me) over at the HyperX Exhibition Booth.
 We were walked through their new — and old — product range, whilst engaging in a bit of a chat.

 HyperX is a division of Kingston Technology.
 Previously, they had primarily built their consumer base around computer hardware, namely RAM and SSD’s.
-However, since the success of their headset range (one million sold in two years), they’ve been branching out to other areas of the peripheral scene.
+However, they have been promising cheap gaming chairs with outstanding performance for some time now.
+Since the success of their headset range (one million sold in two years), they’ve been branching out to other areas of the peripheral scene.
 For now, it’s keyboards, but they’re optimistic for further additions to their accessory portfolio!